 If diversity is being invited to the party, then inclusion is being asked to dance.
 Or being offered a mocktail if you don’t drink alcohol.
 Or having veggie food if you don’t eat meat.

-If your team are at the proverbial party, but are standing in the corner not feeling particularly welcome, then you’re back to square one.
+If your team are at the proverbial party, but are standing in the corner not feeling particularly welcome, then you're not being inclusive.

 Inclusion is a measure of support and connection.
 It gives us an understanding of experiences across multiple dimensions.